WhyPhyLabs/s3gd/README.md

 ## S3GD

-S3GD is a highly-optimized, PyTorch-compatible Triton implementation of the Smoothed SignSGD optimizer, meant for reinforcement learning post-training.
+S3GD is a highly optimized, PyTorch-compatible Triton implementation of the Smoothed SignSGD optimizer, meant for reinforcement learning post-training.
 You can find more information in our <a href="https://whyphy.ai/blog">blog post</a>.

 FP8 instructions are only available on SM 90 or newer.
 The kernel will compile on earlier generations if you use a state_dtype other than FP8.